PragmaticCoding/PragmaticCoding.github.io/_posts/2025-06-12-extractors.md

 ![Screen Capture 4]({{page.ScreenSnap4}})

-Here, we can see that the `ListChangeListener` fires as each item is added to the `ObservableList`, but then it doesn't fire again.
+Here, we can see that the `ListChangeListener` fires as each item is added to the `ObservableList`, but then it fires with an "update" `Change` when the `Button` is clicked.
+It also reports which element was updated in `Change.from`.

-From this, we can safely assume that a `ListChangeListener` is never going to detect a change made to a field specified in an extractor.
+From this, we can safely assume that a `ListChangeListener` is going to detect a change made to a field specified in an extractor.

 # Will a ListProperty Work?